candrholdings/reactnative-crypto-demo/README.md

 # Step 2: Add a new Swift method

-We are going to add a Swift method.
+We are going to add a method in Swift.
 The method will translate English into Hawaiian asynchronously.

-1. Add a method definition to Objective-C class
+1. Add a method definition to the Objective-C class file
   1. Open `CryptoProvider.m`, it holds all method definitions
   2. Add the following code to the class